Obson/SimX/README.md

 # SimX
-SimX is a simple economic modelling system written in C++ using Code::Blocks and wxWidgets.
+SimX is a simple macro-economic modelling system written in C++ using Code::Blocks and wxWidgets.

 It has has been developed in Linux and hasn't so far been compiled for any other